“Instead of asking students what they want to be, we should be asking them who they want to be.”

 My 5th grade GT students study the “Dimensions of Character.”
 This 8-minute film, “The Science of Character,” says everything that I hope they will learn from this year.
 It stresses that you have the power to develop your own character – and that you can also shape the character of other people.
 The video cites brain research that supports these ideas, and also cites Carol Dweck’s work on mindsets.

 The video asks the audience to think about your own top five strengths.
 You can access the ones you have identified to be the most important on the Periodic Table of Character Strengths, and you can click on each one to learn more about it.
 This is a fabulous resource.
 It not only gives the definition of each strength, but links to films, books, and other websites that give examples of the strength.
+(UPDATE 2/14/2022: This particular resource does not seem to be available anymore, but here is a PDF of the Character Strengths.)

 I am definitely planning to use this with my 5th graders.
 Last year, using an idea from Angela Maiers, I asked my students to choose their own “Dream Team” of people who demonstrate the traits they most admire.
 (You can read more about this project here.)
 The “Science of Character” film and resources fit in perfectly with this project.
 I want to thank “Let it Ripple” for providing such a wonderful supplement for classrooms around the world!